 Recognition of Prior Learning.

-Course duration: 18 Hours delivered over three days, one through video elearning (7 hours) and followed by one day on Zoom and then one day in the classroom.
+Course duration: 18 Hours delivered over three days, one through video elearning (7 hours) and followed by two days in the classroom.

 Learners will be assessed on five FAR skills including CPR on the final day.